superstreamlabs/memphis.js/README.md

 memphis = Memphis()

 let conn = await memphis.connect({
-        host: "aws-us-east-1.cloud.memphis.dev",
+        host: "<memphis-host>",
-        username: "test_user", // (root/application type user)
+        username: "<memphis-username>", // (root/application type user)
-        accountId: process.env.memphis_account_id, //You can find it on the profile page in the Memphis UI.
+        accountId: <memphis-accountid/>, // You can find it on the profile page in the Memphis UI.
 This field should be sent only on the cloud version of Memphis, otherwise it will be ignored
-        password: process.env.memphis_pass
+        password: "<memphis-password>"
 });
 ```